cap-js/docs/java/cds-data.md

 ```

 You may add as many visitors as you need by chaining the `add()` calls.
-Each instance of the `CdsDiffProcessor` can have own set of visitors added to it.
+Each instance of the `CdsDiffProcessor` can have its own set of visitors added to it.

-If your visitors need to be stateful, prefer one-time disposable objects for them. `CdsDiffProcessor` does not manage the state of them.
+If your visitors need to be stateful, prefer one-time disposable objects for them. `CdsDiffProcessor` does not manage their state.

-All values are compared using the standard Java `equals()` method including the elements with structured and arrayed types.
+All values are compared using the standard Java `equals()` method, including elements with a structured or arrayed type.

 ### Implementing a DiffVisitor

-Additions and removals in the entity state reported as calls to the methods `added()` or `removed()`.
+Additions and removals in the entity state are reported as calls to the methods `added()` or `removed()`.
-They always receive complete added or removed state for the entity or an association.
+The called methods always receive the complete added or removed state for the entity or an association.
-It is never traversed element by element.

 The methods `added()` and `removed()` have the following arguments: